Checking Internet Speeds Before You Sign A Lease

 Usage & Circuit Examples

 Many small businesses have internet speeds of 30 -100MBps on a shared circuit.
 That means your ISP has you and other customers sharing internet pipeline.

 A 30 MBps plan will cost $75-$100/month.
 30 MBps on a shared circuit would be sufficient for a team of 5 people with regular use.
-That does not include video conferencing, heavy multimedia streaming or large file uploads to the cloud.
-These are all considered heavy use activities, and would require more bandwidth.
+That does not include any heavy use activities, which would require more bandwidth.

 For a medium sized enterprise with heavy use such as uploading large files regularly, or frequent multimedia streaming such as watching Youtube or videos online, 30 – 50 MBps would not suffice.
 You would need 100 MBps upload and download speeds on a dedicated circuit.
 That means it is not a shared network like cable internet.
 Something like that would cost $700- $1000/month and includes a service level agreement.
 This means if your connection goes down, a technician from your internet service provider is on site within 4 hours.
 It’s also more likely that you will consistently get your advertised speed, because you are not sharing your connection with other businesses.